f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

-# Data Processing Envirments with Python
+# Data Processing Endearments with Python

 ## What you will learn in this Laboratory
 * What are the main basic tools to process data in a computer
 * What are the most used environments within the python data community
 * What are the differences between the proposed environments
 * When to use each of the proposed environments
-* Configure and run different enviroments
+* Configure and run different environments

 ## Outline
 1. What is a Data Processing Environment